Rami24t/Build-a-Polygon-Area-Calc-Project/README.md

 ## Build a Polygon Area Calculator Project

-#### In this project I have used the Python programming language and the object oriented programming paradigm to create a Rectangle class and a Square class.
+#### In this project I have used Python and object oriented programming to create a Rectangle class and a Square class.
 The Square class is a subclass of Rectangle, and inherits its methods and attributes.

 ### Rectangle class